 Parents Need to Know

-As with many of Les Trois Elles apps, Montessori Math: Add & Subtract Large Numbers has support for multiple user profiles, allowing you to share the iPad with more than one player at home or in the classroom.
+Montessori Math: Add & Subtract Large Numbers allows you to create multiple user profiles, so you can share the iPad with more than one player at home or in the classroom.
 The developers also included a dynamic progression algorithm which allows the game to automatically adapt its difficulty level for each user profile based on the way the player solves the current set of problems.

 Similar to its prequel app, you can exchange the points that you collect throughout the learning sections and the mini games with items that you can buy in the Monster Store.
 You can then go to the Monster Lab to play with your own unique monsters.